JGIBristol/ask-jgi-handbook/pages/Ask-JGI_shifts/shift-sign-up.md

 ```

 ::::{image} ../../images/shift_saved.png
-A screengrab from the Ask-JGI outlook calendar showing Bob's saved shift.
+:alt: A screengrab from the Ask-JGI outlook calendar showing Bob's saved shift.
 ::::
 </br></br>

 5. If successful your changes should be visible immediately in the
 Outlook calendar:

 ::::{image} ../../images/shift_booked.png
-A screengrab from the Ask-JGI outlook calendar showing Bob's saved shift on the full calendar.
+:alt: A screengrab from the Ask-JGI outlook calendar showing Bob's saved shift on the full calendar.
 ::::
 </br></br>